At some point, most people will either witness or be involved in an accident or experience a medical emergency.

 - lock away family pets

-- if you can, write down the patient's GP details and collect any medication they're taking
+- if you can, write down the patient's GP details and collect any medicine they're taking

 - if you can, tell the paramedics about any allergies the patient has